-Zaire Anderson acts as the first Junior Fabricator for Powerhouse Arts, cross-training in each of our workshops.
-Zaire is an artist and printmaker working in paper and textiles in which she contextualizes Black American culture.
-Zaire holds a BFA from Purchase College with a minor in Global Black Studies.
+Zaire Anderson acts as the first Fabricator for Powerhouse Arts cross-training in each of our workshops.
+Zaire is an artist and printmaker with extensive knowledge in screen printing, intaglio, and specialized in copper etching.
+In her personal art practice, she works in paper and textiles in which she contextualizes Black American culture.
+Zaire holds a BFA in Printmaking from Purchase College with a minor in Global Black Studies

 John is a master printer at the Powerhouse Arts Print Program.
 He has been a printmaker for over 18 years and has been working in the art world for over two decades.
 His career began at a paper restoration studio in Manhattan and this work evolved into his love for printmaking.
 He studied graphic design at the New School.
 John’s personal work combines photography and printmaking on different mediums including wood panels, as well as works on paper adding texture to suggest the same life as the wood panels.